bkatzung/kcsg-kartra-pages/readme.txt

 2. The browser loads the Kartra page from Kartra based on the page-loader script
 3. The browser loads any additional assets referenced by the Kartra page

-In this mode, you do not need to do anything in WordPress when you publish page changes in Kartra.
+In this mode, you do not need to do anything in WordPress when you publish page changes in Kartra unless you update SEO and/or Open Graph settings (in which case you'll need to click "Apply" to update the settings stored in WordPress).

 Important: Because this mode is tuned for displaying Kartra-built pages, it elminates most of the overhead for supporting WordPress pages.
 A consequence of this is that any WordPress configuration for applying things like pixels, tracking, analytics, etc. will likely not work in Kartra Live mode.
 Use the corresponding Kartra page settings instead.